adya-agrawal/adya-agrawal.github.io/_pages/about.md

 <b>Prior to starting my PhD, I was a software engineer at JPMorgan Chase and Co. where I was contributing to research projects with the J.P.
 Morgan AI Research team, particulary the [AlgoCRYPT COE](https://www.jpmorganchase.com/about/technology/research/ai/algocrypt-center-of-excellence) under the mentorship of [Dr. Antigoni Polychroniadou](https://antigonip.github.io/).
 I graduated with a Bachelors of Technology (B.Tech) in Computer Science from Vellore Institute of Technology, India in July 2023.

 <b> I am broadly interested in enhancing privacy and security in real-world AI systems.
-I aim to integrate privacy-enhancing technologies (PETs) to protect sensitive data across the model lifecycle, while ensuring that the resulting systems maintain practical utility and accuracy.
+I aim to integrate privacy-enhancing technologies (PETs) in distributed systems to protect sensitive data, while maintaining practical utility and accuracy.

 <div style="text-align:center">
 <b>